 Come hit all the turquoise beaches, swim with wild dolphins, trek deep into the Jozani forest to hold chameleons and spot monkeys, go parasailing on blue blue blue waters, the most amazing boat rides, and get a henna tattoo after a day of wandering Stone Town … We have a total list of our favorite things to do in Zanzibar so be sure to give that a read before planning your days, but here are a few highlights:

 Hit All The Best Beaches

-Since you’re probably coming to Zanzibar for time on the snow white sand and a few adventures like taking boat cruises out to the that unbelievably clear water, you’ll want serious time on the best beaches of the island.
-We’re huge fans of booking a tour on the traditional wooden boots for a day of snorkeling, deep sea fishing, or swimming with dolphins.
+Since you’re probably coming to Zanzibar for time on the snow white sand and a few adventures like taking boat cruises out to that unbelievably clear water, you’ll want serious time on the best beaches of the island.
+We’re huge fans of booking a tour on the traditional wooden boots for a day of snorkeling, deep sea fishing or swimming with dolphins.

 There's a whole post all about the best beaches in Zanzibar that has everything blocked out in detail.